-The Floodplain Administrator shall either:

-- 1. Issue a Certificate of Occupancy to the applicant if it has been determined that full compliance with this Ordinance has been met; or - 2.
-Notify the applicant in writing of any violation of this Ordinance and the actions required to bring the development into compliance with this Ordinance if it has been determined that full compliance with this Ordinance has not been met.
+- (4) For a structure located in Zone VE, a completed and certified copy of a V-Zone design certificate that certifies the design and methods of construction to be used are in accordance with accepted standards of practice in meeting the Zone VE standards in this chapter. - E. The Floodplain Administrator shall review all required as-built documentation and other documentation submitted by the applicant for completeness and accuracy and verify that all permit conditions have been completed in compliance with this chapter.
+The Floodplain Administrator shall either: - (1) Issue a certificate of occupancy to the applicant if it has been determined that full compliance with this chapter has been met; or - (2) Notify the applicant in writing of any violation of this chapter and the actions required to bring the development into compliance with this chapter if it has been determined that full compliance with this chapter has not been met.